 MY PLACE.
-MY FUTURE. and Playing North of the River
+A Plan for Living, Work and Playing of the River

-A Plan for Living, Working
+Living, Working and Playing North

 THE GULTURAL SIGNIFICANCE

 In particular, Mowbray has long been a place for a large number of new arrivals to Launceston

 Mowbray has long held a special role within the broader Launceston region; it has been a home for many newly arrived migrants.
 After World War II, industries such as James Nelson's weaving mill supported immigration for experienced weavers from England.
 To house these employees, the Commonwealth Government built a migrants' hostel at Mowbray, in the area that is today's Dover Village.